-The construction of TSF C is in progress with the ongoing construction of Stage 1 of Main Dam C underway.
-TSF C was designed to receive PAG/ML NAG waste rock through Year 5 and tailings for 15 years from Year 1 to the end of Year 15.
+The construction of Stage 1 of TSF C has been advanced to an elevation of 1,263 m which is sufficient to commence operations.
+A further lift to a level of 1,283 m is planned for 2025.
+TSF C, once complete, was designed to receive PAG/ML NAG waste rock through Year 5 and tailings for 15 years from Year 1 to the end of Year 15.

 TSF D construction will start in approximately Year 3 during the proposed Phase 2 expansion to provide additional storage capacity for PAG/ML NAG waste rock and tailings.
-TSF D is designed to receive waste rock for 12 years starting in Year 4 to the end of Year 15, then tailings for up to two years starting in Year 16 when

-TSF C reaches design capacity, the timing of which will depend on mining rates and tailings consolidation processes.
+TSF D is designed to receive waste rock for 12 years starting in Year 4 to the end of Year 15, then tailings for up to two years starting in Year 16 when TSF C reaches design capacity, the timing of which will depend on mining rates and tailings consolidation processes.